All Products

 4. Run the .py file.

-The following figure shows a sample result of running the .py file.
-In this example, a command is run on three instances and returns helloworld as the output, and the three instances are then restarted.openapi-exec-reboot
+The following figure shows a sample result after the .py file is run.
+In this example, a command is run on three instances and helloworld is returned, and then the three instances are restarted.openapi-exec-reboot

-Use OOS to batch run Cloud Assistant commands and restart instances
+Use OOS to run a Cloud Assistant command to batch restart instances

-OOS is an automated O&M service provided by Alibaba Cloud.
-You can use OOS templates to customize and execute O&M tasks.
+CloudOps Orchestration Service (OOS) is an automated O&M service provided by Alibaba Cloud.
+You can use OOS templates to configure and execute O&M tasks.

 1. Go to the Create Template page.